 Things to do in El Nido, Palawan

-El Nido is located at the most northern tip of Palawan Island.
-Together with Coron, El Nido has become one of the most popular locations to visit in the Philippines.
-Plan spending 3 to 5 days here.
+El Nido is located at the northern tip of Palawan Island.
+Together with Coron, it’s become one of the most popular locations to visit in the Philippines.
+Plan to spend 3 to 5 days here.

 1. El Nido Island Hopping Tour

-A protected area called Bacuit Bay hosting 45 paradise islands has been named one of the most beautiful destinations in the entire world.
-Tour A, B, C & D are all visiting different islands and all tours are stunning.
+A protected area called Bacuit Bay, hosting 45 paradise islands, has been named one of the most beautiful destinations in the entire world.
+Tours A, B, C & D all visit different islands, and all tours are stunning.

 Rent a kayak and explore secret beaches around Cadlao island.
 The island across town has stunning wildlife like monkeys, big lizards, and hornbill birds.
 For a unique experience, rent a clear kayak in El Nido.

 3. Duli Beach – Pristine White Sand Beach

 Duli Beach is an unknown 2-kilometer-long white beach in the far northern tip of El Nido, Palawan.
 There is a 50 PHP (1 USD) entrance fee to the beach.

 The waves are good for beginner surfers; lessons are offered at Duli Beach.
 There are a few little drinks & a food shack.
 However, we don’t recommend getting food here.
 We and many others got sick from a simple rice & veggies dish.